SAP S/4HANA Cloud Key User Extensibility – Introduction to Custom Business Objects – Part 1

 Go to Generated UI – This link will be enabled, once the custom business object is completely published and backend assets are also generated properly.
 Clicking this link will open up the maintenance UI where you can store values

-Maintain Catalog – Use this link to create a tile and assign the application to the catalog.
+Maintain Catalogs – Use this link to create a tile and assign the application to the catalog.
 Once done the catalog can be assigned to the user and the maintenance UI will appear as a tile on the user’s Fiori Launchpad

 Congratulations you have successfully understood the basics of custom business objects in SAP S/4HAHA Cloud!